Venezuela, under sanctions, asks local banks to make vaccine payments

 Venezuelan officials have said they expect to receive some 5 million vaccine doses through COVAX.
 But so far the country has received none, although most regional neighbors from Nicaragua to Colombia having already received hundreds of thousands of doses under the program.

-Venezuela, with a population of some 30 million, has received vaccines only from allies Russia and China and its rollout of those 3.5 million doses has been slow and plagued by confusion.
+Venezuela, with a population of some 30 million, has received vaccines only from allies Russia and China and its rollout of those 3.5 million doses has been slow and plagued by confusion here.

 Some of the payments were made by local banks at the central bank’s request, the people said.
 Transactions with international cards have ballooned in inflation-stricken Venezuela since the government loosened exchange controls in 2019, leaving the banks that process the payments with a store of foreign currency.